cs50dartmouth/cs50-dev/setup/osx-setup.md

 <!--<img src="./media/github-sign-up.png" alt="github-sign-up"
 	title="Github Sign Up"/>-->

 2. We need to configure SSH keys for pulling and pushing code with your new GitHub account.
 First, check to see if you already have an existing ssh key.
 Open the **Terminal** application, which is located at `Applications/Utilities`.
 Copy and paste the following command into terminal and press *enter* (⏎).
-This will list your ssh key files (if they exist).
-If **DO NOT** not have any keys, you should recieve a `No such file or directory` message as output.
-If you **DO** have an existing key, you should skip to step 4.
+You should see files `id_rsa` and `id_rsa.pub` if you already have SSH configured.
+If you **DO** have existing keys, you should skip to step 4.

 ```
 ls -al ~/.ssh